sthiohnoo/fwe_test_repo/README.md

   description is optional.
 If you try to create an item that already exists, you will receive a 409 error.
 - __updateItemById :__
   Method updates an item by its ID and returns it.
 The method can optionally change the name and the description.
-  Errors such as "invalid ID format" or "non-existent Item" are caught and the update process is aborted.
+  Errors such as "invalid ID format", "non-existent Item" or "Item with same name exists" are caught and the update process is aborted.
 - __deleteItemById :__
   Method deletes an item by its ID and returns 204 with No Content.
 If the item is not found, a 404 error is returned.
   If the ID is not in the correct format, a 400 error is returned.
 If the item to be deleted is used in a shopping list,